commpaslab/lpps5360/docs/schedule.md

 ### 10/11 Reading Day

-## Policy Implementation

 ### 10/13 Brief 2 Round Robin

 ### 10/18 Brief 2 Presentations

 *Brief 2 due 10/22 (by 11:59 pm)*

-### 10/20 Policy Analysis Revisited, Implementation
+### 10/20 Policy Analysis Revisited

 * Steven Rathgeb Smith and Helen M. Ingram.
 2002.
 “Rethinking Policy Analysis: Citizens, Community, and the Restructuring of Public Services.” *The Good Society* 11(1): 55-60.
 * John S. Dryzek.
 2002.
 “A Post-Positivist Policy-Analytic Travelogue.” *The Good Society* 11(1): 32-36 OR Peter DeLeon and Ralph C. Longobardi.
 2002.
 “Policy Analysis in the Good Society.” *The Good Society* 11(1): 37-41.
-* Kathleen M. Shaw.
-2004. “​​Using Feminist Critical Policy Analysis in the Realm of Higher Education: The Case of Welfare Reform as Gendered Educational Policy.” *The Journal of Higher Education* 75(1): 56-79.
+* Law and Political Economy Project.
+2021.
+Symposium on the Future of Cost-Benefit Analysis.
+    - Frank Pasquale, "Cost-Beneift Analysis at a Crossroads: A Symposium on the Future of Quantitative Policy Evaluation," 2021-09-27
+    - Lisa Heinzerling, "Climate Change, Racial Justice, and Cost-Benefit Analysis."
+2021-09-28
+    - Zachary Liscow, "Equity in Regulatory Cost-Benefit Analysis."
+2021-10-04
+    - Elizabeth Popp Berman, "Let's Politicize Cost-Benefit Analysis."
+2021-10-05

+## Policy Implementation

 ### 10/25 Implementation: Design Processes

-* Richard E. Matland.
+* (Revise) Richard E. Matland.
 1995.
 “Synthesizing the Implementation Literature: The Ambiguity-Conflict Model of Policy Implementation.” *Journal of Public Administration Research and Theory* 5(2): 145-174.
 * Tony Bovaird.
 2007.
 “Beyond Engagement and Participation: User and Community Coproduction of Public Services.” *Public Administration Review* 67(5): 846-860.
 * Archon Fung.
 2002.
 “Creating Deliberative Publics: Governance After Devolution and Democratic Centralism.” *The Good Society* 11(1): 66-71.